conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 <Tabs>
 <TabItem value="First tab" label="Docker">

-You can set them during the docker-run command with `-e` or `--env`:
+You can set the environment variables during the docker-run command with `-e` or `--env`:

 ```shell
 docker run -d \